91ferns/ParentePainting/_reviews/second.md

 author:  "Sarah Kowalski"
 stars: 5
 ---
-hey were extremely professional and took the time to make sure everything was done exactly how I wanted.
+They were extremely professional and took the time to make sure everything was done exactly how I wanted.
 I couldn't be happier.